Texas Asbestos Verdicts and Settlements: What the Record Shows

 |---|---|---|---|

-Texas verdicts are driven by the strength of the evidence in Gulf Coast cases.
-Workers in Houston, Beaumont, and Galveston were exposed to identifiable products from specific manufacturers at documented worksites.
+Texas verdicts are driven by the strength of the evidence in each case.
+Named plaintiffs had identifiable products from specific manufacturers at documented worksites.
 Employment records, product invoices, and co-worker testimony create a clear chain from exposure to disease.

 The Two-Year Clock

-This deadline applies regardless of when the exposure occurred.
-Given that mesothelioma is typically diagnosed at an advanced stage, families are often balancing legal decisions with treatment planning at the same time.
+Mesothelioma is typically diagnosed at an advanced stage, so families are often balancing legal decisions with treatment planning at the same time.

 Trust Fund Claims for Texas Workers